 Grab your Regrowth Pendant and Health Potion and set speed against your lane.
 Your best bet would be to lane against melee champions, preferably AD's.
 Your lanemate would preferably be a ranged dps.

 Early Game just try to keep on last-hitting, and leave the harassing part to your lanemate.
 You might want to be sure that your lanemate gets a bunch of lasthits to get farmed for sure.
 Also when you see an opportunity, don't be afraid to try to roll in, taunt and activate your shield to grab a kill for your team.
 Make sure to mark the target and tell your lanemate first though.
 If you're going for the kill, make sure the target don't have flash.
-If it don't, pop your ulti; Tremors.
+If it don't, pop your ulti; Soaring Slam.
 It has really low cooldown and decent damage.

 If you're solotop, play defensive and wait for the creeps to come to you.
 Rammus doesn't have a lot of damage output, but due to his passive it's a little early on; Spiked Shell.